GRAVITATION

 The radial coordinate of \(p\) increases up to the value \(r_{apo}\) then decreases and \(p\) impacts the compact object.

-As seen previously in paragraph 3.3.1., (3.j) means that the photon trajectories deflected by a massive object in spherical symmetry are symmetrical with respect to the value of the angle \(\varphi\) at the apocentre (which annuls \(\frac{du}{d\varphi}\)).
+As stated previously in paragraph 3.3.1, (3.j) means that the photon trajectories deflected by a massive object in spherical symmetry are symmetrical with respect to the value of the angle \(\varphi\) at the apocentre (which cancels out \(\frac{du}{d\varphi}\)).

 In the case of a black hole, (3.j) gives for \(p\) entering the event horizon and \(\frac{d\varphi}{dt}>0\): \(\frac{du}{d\varphi}={1\over b}\) that is \(\tan L_{impact}=\frac{R_s}{b}\).